BowenWang29/kafka-env-cluster/README.md

 # kafka-env-cluster

-This repo helps you set up a kafka cluster with zookeeper and kafka based on docker images from confluent.
+This repo helps you set up a kafka cluster with zookeeper and kafka docker images from confluent.
 Modify the corresponding **docker-compose.yaml** and **.env** to initialze nodes with different roles.

 ## Quick start:
 ```